HUD and the FHA

 For all the benefits of HUD-insured loans (rates, leverage, term, amortization, etc.) there are undoubtedly additional hurdles to overcome.
 However, in the case of 221(d)(4) and 223(f), the process is not as lengthy and difficult as it may have been in the past (provided you are represented by an experienced intermediary).

-Phase 1 environmental assessments are required to include lead based paint and asbestos reviews for properties build before 1978
+Environmental assessments to identify lead-based paint and asbestos reviews for properties built before 1978.

-Navigate our website and www.multifamily.loans to understand all the multifamily financing options available in order to make the best choice.
+Navigate our website as well as Multifamily.Loans to understand all the multifamily financing options available in order to make the best choice.
 No matter what kind of loan you choose, having the guidance of an experienced intermediary financing the acquisition, development, rehabilitation or recapitalization of apartment properties should result in a reasonably seamless process.